SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 Grammemes may be encoded lexically, morphologically or syntactically.
 Grammemes encode sememes or half of practs/pragmemes.

+## encoded by

+### nothing

+An empty category is an element that does not have any phonological content and is therefore unpronounced.
+An empty category is often indicated by ø or ＊e＊

 ## encoded in specfic parts of speech

 ### phi-features (noun-related)